jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (b) the financial statements of the company for the accounting year are prepared in a currency other than New Zealand currency,—

 ### LF 4 Dividends from lower-tier companies
-(1) For the purposes of section LF 3 with respect to the calculation of an amount of underlying foreign tax credit in respect of a foreign withholding payment dividend derived by a taxpayer, where— the other company is deemed to have paid (in addition to any actual tax paid or payable), with respect to its earnings in its accounting year in which the dividend is derived, income tax equal to the amount of underlying foreign tax credit determined under section LF 2 with respect to the dividend as if—
+(1) For the purposes of section LF 3 with respect to the calculation of an amount of underlying foreign tax credit in respect of a foreign withholding payment dividend derived by a taxpayer, where—the other company is deemed to have paid (in addition to any actual tax paid or payable), with respect to its earnings in its accounting year in which the dividend is derived, income tax equal to the amount of underlying foreign tax credit determined under section LF 2 with respect to the dividend as if—
   (a) a company pays a standard dividend to another company; and (b) at the time the dividend is paid, the taxpayer has a sufficient interest in both companies,— (c) the other company were the taxpayer; and
   (d) the dividend were a foreign withholding payment dividend to which section LF 2 applies; and (e) the only dividends paid by the company paying the standard dividend were those of its dividends which are standard dividends; and
   (f) all such standard dividends were foreign withholding payment dividends to which section LF 2 applies.
-(2) Notwithstanding subsection (1), the income tax deemed paid must not exceed the amount (being not less than nil) calculated in accordance with the following formula: ((a + b + c) x d) – c where—
+(2) Notwithstanding subsection (1), the income tax deemed paid must not exceed the amount (being not less than nil) calculated in accordance with the following formula:((a + b + c) x d) – cwhere—
   (a) is the amount of the dividend (after deduction of any withholding tax paid in respect of the dividend) (b) is the amount of underlying foreign tax credit referred to in subsection (1) (c) is the withholding tax paid in respect of the dividend